 The Township is a residential and industrial community.
 The residences are single-family residences and are mostly owner occupied.
 There are over one thousand apartment units in the Township.
-There are also a number of commercial enterprises.
+There are also several commercial enterprises.

-The majority of residents are employed in the Camden County and Philadelphia areas.
+Most residents are employed in the Camden County and Philadelphia areas.
 Major highways and improved roads provide convenient access to such areas.
 Public transportation is also readily available.